rancher/fleet-docs/docs/install-usage-fleetCLI.md

 Fleet provides several CLI commands to create, preview, and deploy bundles.
 These commands are useful for debugging and understanding the bundle lifecycle.

-* `fleet target`: Reads a bundle file and evaluates which clusters would receive it, based on selectors and targeting rules such as `targets`, `targetOverrides`, `clusterGroups`, and `label` selectors.
-  * For example, `fleet target my-bundle ./manifests.`
 * `fleet apply`: creates or previews a `bundle` from local files, such as a Helm chart, Kubernetes manifests, or kustomize folders.
-This command works even without Fleet installed.
+This command does not require access to a cluster, and therefore works even without Fleet or `kubectl` installed.
   * This applies for `fleet.yaml`, Helm charts and manifests.
 For example, `fleet apply my-bundle ./manifests`.
+* `fleet target`: Reads a bundle file and evaluates which clusters would receive it, based on selectors and targeting rules such as `targets`, `targetOverrides`, `clusterGroups`, and `label` selectors.
+  * For example, `fleet target my-bundle ./manifests.`
-* `fleet deploy`: deploys a `bundle` with or without pushing it to the cluster.
-You can use it with the output of fleet target or a dumped bundledeployment/content resource.
-You can use it for:
+* `fleet deploy`: takes the output of `fleet target`, or a dumped `bundledeployment`/content resource and deploys it to a cluster, just like fleet-agent would.
+You can use it in these scenarios:
   * `fleet apply -o - name ./folder` to check the YAML of the bundle before creating it.
-For more information, refer to  as in [Convert a Helm chart into a bundle.](#convert-a-helm-chart-into-a-bundle)
+For more information, refer to [Convert a Helm chart into a bundle.](#convert-a-helm-chart-into-a-bundle)
-  * Target to debug selectors and verify which downstream clusters are targeted.
+  * Use with a target to debug selectors and verify which downstream clusters are targeted.
-  * `fleet deploy --dry-run` to validate workload resources.
+  * `fleet deploy --dry-run` to print the resources that would be deployed, but does not apply them.

 ![A diagram explaining how fleet CLI key commands work.](../static/img/fleetCLI-key-components.svg)